DellaCortef/black-isort-flake8-envconfig/README.md

 **black**
 - lib focusing on code formatting in Python;
+- unlike flake8 which only suggests changes, lib black makes the changes;

 **isort**
-- isort is a Python utility / library to sort imports alphabetically and automatically separate into sections and by type
+- isort is a Python utility / library to sort imports alphabetically and automatically separate into sections and by type;
+- unlike flake8 which only suggests changes, lib isort makes the changes;

 **flake8**
 - is a Python library and command-line tool for enforcing style and improving code quality.
 It combines multiple tools into a single framework;